 Non-steroidal anti-inflammatory drugs are used to relieve pain, swelling and other symptoms of inflammation, including arthritis and joint pain.
 Some peptic ulcers are caused by taking these NSAIDs.
-Omeprazole Sandoz is used to treat and help prevent ulcers developing which are associated with long term NSAID use.
+Omeprazole Sandoz is used to treat and help prevent ulcers developing which are associated with NSAID use.

 Omeprazole Sandoz is also used to treat a rare condition called Zollinger-Ellison syndrome, where the stomach produces very large amounts of acid, much more than in ulcers and reflux disease.